 The main tasks of this government body are:

-1. Ensuring the established procedure for the activity of courts of all levels, as well as justices of the peace;
+1. Ensuring the established order of activity of courts of all levels, as well as justices of the peace;

-2. Organization of compulsory execution of entered into legal force and not being executed in voluntarily judicial acts, judicial acts subject to immediate execution, as well as acts of other bodies and officials;
+2. Organization of compulsory execution of those that have entered into legal force and those that are not executed in voluntarily judicial acts, judicial acts subject to immediate execution, as well as acts of other bodies and officials;

-3. Execution of criminal procedural legislation in cases referred to the jurisdiction of the Federal Bailiff Service;
+3. Execution of criminal procedural legislation in cases falling under the jurisdiction of the Federal Bailiff Service;

 4. Management of territorial bodies of the FSSP of Russia.